|

 5.28 a.m.
 At 5.28 a.m. hostile shelling increased.
 Zero was at 5.40 a.m. at which time the heavies, field guns and machine guns opened fire.
 The Battalion advanced in four waves (each Company forming one wave) in the following order, "B", "A", "C", "D".
 The distance between the waves was 50 yards.

 The Battalion, on the right, was held up at LENS for several minutes, the left of the Battalion being at the same time able to advance in the direction of GALIPOLI.
 At LENS, rifle grenades were used against the enemy who were in the open, and under cover of these rifle grenades the men were able to advance by short rushes from shell crater to shell crater so that eventually our men approached so close to the Strong Point that one or two were able to creep around the flanks whilst others approached it from the front.
 The Garrison then surrendered & about 30 prisoners were taken & one field gun.
-The right of the Battalion was again held up at HILL 35 and it was not until the 6th KING'S came up & reinforced the Battalion that any headway could be made.

 The left of the Battalion proceeded close to the barrage and took a strong point which consisted of a block house on the LEFT Battalion boundary about 150 yards to the NORTH of GALLIPOLI, there taking 2 Machine Guns and killing all the garrison.
 Capt R.C.
 WILDE M.C. then led the attack on GALLIPOLI where the opposition was strong and determined - the enemy withheld his fire until our men were about 60 yards away when he opened fire with 2 Machine Guns, despite this our men were able to advance under cover of rifle grenades from shell crater to shell crater until they got to GALIPOLI where a violent hand to hand encounter took place, and it is pleasing to note that the bayonet was freely used, the garrison eventually surrendering after suffering very heavy casualties, and four machine guns and about 30 prisoners were taken.
 Captain R.C.
 WILDE then established his headquarters at GALIPOLI and ordered his men to consolidate.